Moddable-OpenSource/moddable/documentation/devices/zephyr.md

 # Using the Moddable SDK with Zephyr

-Copyright 2025 Moddable Tech, Inc.<BR>
+Copyright 2026 Moddable Tech, Inc.<BR>
-Updated: October 2, 2025
+Updated: January 12, 2026

 This document is a guide to building apps with the Zephyr SDK.